MicrosoftDocs/azure-devops-docs/docs/git/create-repo-intellij.md

 ms.date: 09/08/2017
 ---

-# Visual Studio Team Services Plugin for IntelliJ IDEA and Android Studio
+# VSTS Plugin for IntelliJ IDEA and Android Studio

 #### VSTS | TFS 2015 & TFS 2017

 IntelliJ IDEA is an IDE produced by JetBrains.
 You can find out more about it at [https://www.jetbrains.com/idea/](https://www.jetbrains.com/idea/).
-The Visual Studio Team Services Plugin for IntelliJ allows you to connect to your Git repositories on VSTS and Team Foundation Server (TFS) in a seamless and intuitive way.
+The VSTS Plugin for IntelliJ allows you to connect to your Git repositories on VSTS and Team Foundation Server (TFS) in a seamless and intuitive way.
 You can also use this plugin to import projects into VSTS or create pull requests in your VSTS/TFS Git repository.

 In this guide, we show you how to create a VSTS Git repo using the VSTS web portal, add some sample code, and then clone the repo and create pull requests all from within IntelliJ IDEA.